monstar-lab-oss/deepl-for-slack-elixir/.github/pull_request_template.md

 # Pull Request (PR) Checklist
 - [ ] Include document link if any.
-- [ ] Followed existing code guidlines.
+- [ ] Followed existing code guidelines.

 # Details
 ## What